LoyolaChicagoBooks/introcs-csharp/source/data/programstructure.rst

 Indentation Help
 -----------------------

-Using conventional indentation helps understand a program and find errors, like unmatched braces.
+Using conventional indentation helps you understand a program and find errors, like unmatched braces.
 When you press return in a C# source file (i.e. a file with name ending in ``.cs``), Xamarin Studio makes a guess at the proper indentation of the next line.
 The exact reaction can be set in the *options*.